SerStakeAlot/Wealth-Wars/wiki-content/Business-Empire-Guide.md

 ## 🏢 Business Types Overview

-> **⚠️ Note**: The current business types represent the initial implementation.
-Additional business categories and types are planned for future updates, and existing businesses may be rebalanced or modified based on gameplay data and community feedback.
-Stay tuned for new investment opportunities!
+### Current Business Portfolio (Alpha Version)

+**Note**: The business types and mechanics are actively evolving.
+New business categories, upgraded options, and additional perks will be added as the game develops.
+Current businesses may receive balance updates, new features, or expanded upgrade paths based on player feedback and game progression.

 ### Lemonade Stand (Entry Level)
 - **Cost**: 50 credits